replicatedhq/help-center/content/docs/troubleshoot/analyzers/overview.md

 # Analyzers

-Analyzers define what will be extracted and displayed when looking at a support bundle analysis.
+Analyzers define what will be extraced from the collected support bundle and then displayed when looking at a support bundle analysis.